Inference Engine Primitive¶

 Backward compatibility

-The old flat field names ollama_host, vllm_host, llamacpp_host, llamacpp_path, and sglang_host under [engine] are still accepted as backward-compatible properties on EngineConfig.
+The old flat field names ollama_host, vllm_host, llamacpp_host, llamacpp_path, sglang_host, and lemonade_host under [engine] are still accepted as backward-compatible properties on EngineConfig.
 New configurations should use the nested sub-section format.

 Utility Functions¶